fyears/electron-python-example/README.md

 rm -rf api.spec
 ```

-If everything goes well, you should see the `pycalcdist/api/` folder, and the excutable inside that folder.
-This is the complete independent Python excutable.
+If everything goes well, the `pycalcdist/api/` folder should show up, as well as the executable inside that folder.
+This is the complete independent Python executable that could be moved to somewhere else.

-**Attention: the independent Python excutable has to be generated!** Because the target machine you want to distribute to may not have correct Python shell and/or reuquired Python libraries.
+**Attention: the independent Python executable has to be generated!** Because the target machine we want to distribute to may not have correct Python shell and/or required Python libraries.
 It's almost impossible to just copy the Python source codes.

 ### Node.js / Electron part

-This is tricky because of the Python excutable.
+This is tricky because of the Python executable.

 In the above example code, I write